Securiti launches Gencore AI, a holistic solution to build Safe Enterprise AI with proprietary data - easily

 For further clarification, the term “processing” includes collecting, publishing, selling, recording, disclosing, and using data obtained from Malaysian users.
 Companies that do engage in these activities but not within Malaysia’s borders are exempt from the PDPA regulations.

 The PDPA emphasizes the rights of data subjects.
-Hence, it goes into extensive detail about the responsibility of the websites and data handlers when it comes to dealing with the data subjects’ personal data.
+Hence, it goes into extensive detail about the responsibility of websites and data controllers when it comes to handling the data subject’s personal data.

-The PDPA provides that a data user (data controller) must not process individuals without their consent.
+The PDPA provides that a data controller (data controller) must not process individuals without their consent.
 The PDPA, however, provides the following exception to this principle:

 • Performance of a contract to which the data subject is a party;